-Outlaw gunmen are omnipresent in the country and even our screens are not spared.
+Outlaw gunmen are omnipresent in the country, our screens are not spared either.

-Recently, due to a quarrel between armed gangs south of the city, several people lost their lives.
+Recently, due to a quarrel between armed gangs south of the country, several people lost their lives.
 Others have taken refuge in camps as if they were seeking shelter from a cataclysm.

 Like ordinary citizens, bandits use social networks to communicate, but also for fun.
-The winner of the Palme d’Or in this case is the Baron of Village de Dieu – Izo, so known.
+The winner of the Golden Palm in this case is the Baron of Village de Dieu – Izo, as he is known.

 Izo is not just a simple young man in conflict with the law who lives in the Village de Dieu slum.
 He is one of the biggest criminals in the country who has caused a lot of discussions lately because of the terror he and his gang are sowing among the population.
 Izo is charged with murder, kidnapping and illegal possession of firearms, among other charges.

 On TikTok, this criminal has about 57,000 subscribers, and more than 24,000 on Instagram.
 As this article is being written, these numbers could increase.
-He is a social media star who shares moments where he is having fun with his friends, especially when they are trying their hand at rap or when they are pretending to play musical instruments.
+He is a star on social media, sharing moments where he is having fun with his friends, especially notably when they are trying their hand at rap or when they are pretending to play musical instruments.
 Apart from their faces which are masked, crime lords do not hide at all.
 They show off their strongholds and in some videos you can clearly see their war arsenal.